Psychology Course Descriptions

 This course is an introduction to descriptive statistics, including graphs, sampling distributions, measures of central tendency, probability theory, hypothesis testing through nonparametric tests, confidence intervals, correlation and regression.
 Statistical applications, hypothesis testing and the use of statistical software for graphing are emphasized.
 Prerequisite: MTH 125 or consent of instructor.

 This overview of the discipline explores human and animal behavior and consciousness.
 The diversity within the discipline is reflected in the range of subjects presented, including motivation, emotion, perception, sensation, learning, intelligence and personality.

 This course is a study of the major people, movements and events in the evolution of the discipline.
 This course attempts to make connections between historical and current developments within the field.

 This course is a sequential study of the individual from conception to death.
 Students will study research regarding human physical, cognitive and social-emotional development, along with implications for parents, teachers and counselors.

 This course is a study of the mental processes involved as a person acquires and uses knowledge.
 Students will explore historical and philosophical issues, including process models, information theory, artificial intelligence, visual and auditory cognition, psycholinguistics, memory, attention, problem solving and concept formation.
 Prerequisites: PSY 131 and PSY 237.

 This course is a study of the major approaches to the field of personality development, including trait, biological, psychoanalytic, humanistic, behavioral and cognitive research paradigms.

 PSY 435 Experimental Psychology

 Students will study scientific methodology in general and the experimental method in particular.
 They will explore classical and contemporary studies in basic and applied psychology.
-Prerequisites: PSY 131 and MTH200.
+Prerequisites: MTH 200 and PSY 131.